aaronland/go-shlong/README.md

 }
 ```

-Note that it's entirely possible the `Engine` interface will be updated to expect (and return) `url.URL` thingies which means the engine itself will need to know about root domains.
+Note that it's entirely possible the `Database` interface will be updated to expect (and return) `url.URL` thingies which means the engine itself will need to know about root domains.

 ## Tools